shiofreecss/AIVoiceKeyboard/README.md

    - **String Mode**: For typing spoken text
 3. Check "Use AI Recognition" for more accurate speech recognition (requires model file)
 4. Click "Start Listening" button
-5. In String Mode, a green "SPEAKING NOW - PLEASE TALK" indicator will appear when you can speak
+5. In String Mode, a green "SPEAK NOW - WILL PAUSE AFTER 1.5s SILENCE" indicator will appear when you can speak
-6. Speak your commands or text - words will appear as you speak
+6. Speak your commands or text - recording will automatically pause after 1.5 seconds of silence
 7. The recognized speech will be displayed in the text area and typed automatically in real-time
 8. Use the scrollbar to view longer text and the "Copy Text" button to copy to clipboard
-9. Click "Stop Listening" to pause voice recognition
+9. Click "Stop Listening" when you're done with voice recognition

-## New Features in v1.0.0
+## New Features in v1.0.1 (Current)

+### Enhanced Noise Filtering
+- Comprehensive filtering of noise annotations in various formats:
+  - Asterisk-enclosed noise like *cough*, *sad music*
+  - Parentheses, brackets, curly braces, and other delimiters
+  - Common sound effect words with surrounding punctuation
+- Intelligent text cleanup with proper capitalization and punctuation
+- Better handling of sentences with balanced delimiters

+### Automatic Speech Pause Detection
+- Recording automatically stops after 1.5 seconds of silence
+- No need to manually stop recording between phrases
+- More natural speech flow with automatic pausing
+- Visual indicator shows "WILL PAUSE AFTER 1.5s SILENCE"

+### Improved Text Processing
+- Better sentence handling with proper punctuation
+- Fixed standalone "i" to proper "I" capitalization
+- Appropriate spacing around punctuation marks
+- Balanced delimiters for quotes and parentheses

+## Features from v1.0.0

 ### Real-time Word-by-Word Recognition
 - Words appear as you speak them, without waiting for full sentences